ecly/brute_force/README.md

 # brute_force
-A test java application to see how long it would take to plainly bruteforce a simple password when there are laid no restrictions on interval between guesses.
+A test multi-threaded java application to see how long it would take to plainly bruteforce a simple password when there are laid no restrictions on interval between guesses.
 Guessing is parallel and only brutes a predefined password.

 # compile
 javac Brute.java